-In addition to the foregoing components of its compensation program, the Company maintains a tax-qualified 401(k) defined contribution plan in which all U.S. employees are generally eligible to participate.
-Under the 401(k) plan, a participant is entitled to contribute up to 10% of his or her pretax income and up to 15% after tax; the Company will match contributions made by the employee under the Plan, up to a maximum of 5% of the employee's pretax income.
-The Company also maintains a profit-sharing plan for all salaried U.S. employees.
+In addition to the foregoing, the Company maintains a tax-qualified 401(k) defined contribution plan in which all U.S. employees are generally eligible to participate.
+Under the 401(k) plan, a participant is entitled to contribute up to 10% of his or her pre-tax income and up to 15% after tax; the Company will match contributions made by the employee under the Plan, up to a maximum of 5% of the employee's pre-tax income.
+The Company also maintains a profit-sharing plan for all eligible U.S. employees.
 Under the profit-sharing plan, the Company will make an additional, discretionary profit-sharing contribution to the accounts of eligible participants in the 401(k) plan.
 The amount of the contribution is generally determined using the same formula used to determine the Company's CEO's performance under his performance awards.
 The actual amount is determined by the Committee in its sole discretion, and typically amounts to between 1% and 2.5% of each participant's annual salary.
-The contributions are now made in cash and allocated to investments chosen by plan participants.
+The contributions are made in cash and allocated to investments chosen by plan participants.

-The Company also maintains a tax-qualified defined benefit plan (i.e., a pension plan) in which all salaried and hourly U.S. employees who began their employment before October 1, 1998, participate.
+The Company also maintains a tax-qualified defined benefit plan (i.e., a pension plan) in which all salaried and hourly U.S. employees who began their employment before October 1, 1998 participate.
 The Company also maintains a related supplemental executive retirement plan.
-NEOs who are U.S. employees and who were so employed before such date accrue retirement benefits under these plans in accordance with their terms.
-Effective February 28, 2009, the pension plan and supplemental executive retirement plan were both amended so that no additional benefits would be accrued by any plan participant after that date.
-This effectively froze the future benefits of any participant based on their years of service and highest earned salaries prior to February 28, 2009.
+NEOs who are U.S. employees and who were so employed before such date accrued retirement benefits under these plans in accordance with their terms until February 28, 2009.
+These plans were both amended as of that date so that no additional benefits would accrue to any plan participant, effectively freezing the future benefits of any participant based on their years of service and highest earned salaries as of February 28, 2009.

 The amounts to which executives are entitled under these plans are dictated by the terms of the plans themselves.
 These are tax-qualified, nondiscriminatory plans, which apply equally to all eligible employees of the Company.
 The Committee is made aware of the accrued value of these entitlements when making determinations regarding executive compensation (including the NEOs), but an executive's benefits under these plans have generally had no direct bearing on its determinations.
-The Committee believes that the accumulation of wealth under these plans should have no impact on its objective of compensating individuals based upon their individual importance to the Company in achieving annual and strategic objectives.
+The Committee believes that the accumulation of benefits under these plans should have no impact on its objective of compensating individuals based upon their individual importance to the Company in achieving annual and strategic objectives.

-Finally, employees located outside of the United States may enjoy benefits under local government-mandated retirement or pension plans, as well as supplementary pension or retirement plans sponsored by a local affiliate of the Company.
+Finally, employees located outside of the United States may enjoy benefits under local government-mandated retirement or pension plans, as well as supplementary pension or retirement plans sponsored by local Company affiliates.
 Mr. Halftermeyer is the only NEO employed outside of the United States.
-As a French citizen who serves as an employee of a Swiss subsidiary of the Company while on an international assignment, he accrues benefits under both a private pension plan maintained by the Swiss subsidiary as a requirement under Swiss law, and as an expatriate under a French government-sponsored pension scheme.
+As a French citizen serving as an employee of a Swiss subsidiary of the Company while on an international assignment, he accrues benefits under both a private pension plan maintained by the Swiss subsidiary as required by Swiss law, and as an expatriate under a French government-sponsored pension scheme.
 The Company pays both the employer and employee contributions to the French government-sponsored pension scheme in order to maintain Mr. Halftermeyer's participation during his expatriation.
-The amounts paid by the Company toward both pension plans during 2012 are reported in the "Summary Compensation Table" on page 23, and the present value of the benefits accumulated under the Swiss private pension plan are reported in the "PENSION BENEFITS" table on page 31.
+The amounts paid by the Company toward both pension plans during 2013 are reported in the "Summary Compensation Table" on page 23, and the present value of the benefits accumulated under the Swiss private pension plan are reported in the "PENSION BENEFITS" table on page 31.

-Structuring the 2012 Compensation Program - Pay for Performance
+Structuring the 2013 Compensation Program - Pay for Performance